Joint Embedding Variational Bayes: Latent variable model

-To establish the evidence lower bound (ELBO) underlying the VJE objective, we combine the product-form likelihood \(p_\psi(y \mid \mathbf s,\boldsymbol{\sigma}^2)\) of Eq.~\eqref{eq:factorized-likelihood}, defined on the observation \(y=(\hat{\mathbf z},\|\mathbf z\|)\), with a diagonal-Gaussian variational posterior.
-This formulation defines a conditional variational inference framework in which each view predicts the latent representation of its paired view under the factorized likelihood.
+To establish the evidence lower bound (ELBO) underlying the VJE objective, we combine the factorized conditional model \(\tilde p_\psi(y \mid \mathbf s,\boldsymbol{\sigma}^2)\) of Eq.~\eqref{eq:factorized-likelihood} with the diagonal-Gaussian variational posterior and KL divergence introduced in Section~\ref{sec:architecture} (Eqs.~\eqref{eq:nll-loss}--\eqref{eq:kl-arch}).